 - Local governments can create cultivation restrictions except that that they can’t forbid indoor cultivation in a residence or structure – provided the residence or structure is secure and completely enclosed.

-Adults will be able make purchases marijuana from a state-run marijuana facility if they present a valid California ID or a valid out-of-state license.
+Adults will be able make purchases marijuana from a state-licensed marijuana facility if they present a valid California ID or a valid out-of-state license.

-If a city or county doesn’t authorize the sale of marijuana use, then only people authorized to purchase marijuana for medical use will be allowed to purchase marijuana from state-run marijuana stores.
+If a city or county doesn’t authorize the sale of marijuana use, then only people authorized to purchase marijuana for medical use will be allowed to purchase marijuana from state-licensed marijuana stores.